omar-polo/plass/README.md

 a small utility to generate TOTP codes: totp(1).
 Password generation is done with a separate, but bundled, utility: pwg(1).

-To build and install it, just execute
+To build and install it, execute

 	$ make
 	$ doas make install